luong-komorebi/Explore-Cpp-STL/vector.md

 Now, they want something **standardized**, **easy to use** yet **perform efficiently** ( little or no compromise here!).

-And here comes the **Vector** .
+And then born the **Vector** .

 To sum up, vectors are like dynamic array, but much much more powerful and easier to use.
 <div id='id-section2'/>

-## Wait, but I can't vector + name_of_variable!
+## Wait, but I can't "vector + name_of_variable!"
 That's not a data type?

 No. Vector is built in C++ Standard Template Library ( [C++ STL](https://en.wikipedia.org/wiki/Standard_Template_Library) ).

-In short (because this guide is not about STL), C++ STL is a powerful library of templates which provides general-purpose templatized classes and functions that implement many popular and commonly used algorithms and data structures like vectors, lists, queues, and stacks (more on these later).
+In short, C++ STL is a powerful library of templates which provides general-purpose templatized classes and functions that implement many popular and commonly used algorithms and data structures like vectors, lists, queues, and stacks (more on these later).

 So yeah, now you understand that vector is **standardized** !
 And it's much more than a data type.
 <div id='id-section3'/>